Updated March 31, 2026

 - Workers' compensation is required in Alaska for businesses with 1 or more employees, with exemptions for sole proprietors, working members of LLCs, and unpaid volunteers.

-- Alaska requires businesses to maintain proof of general liability coverage for most commercial leases, so swim schools often need documentation ready when renting pool space or classroom space.
+- Most commercial leases in Alaska require proof of general liability coverage, so swim schools often need documentation ready when renting pool space or classroom space.

 - Commercial auto minimum liability in Alaska is $50,000/$100,000/$25,000 if a swim school uses a covered vehicle for program operations or transport-related business use.